spinnaker/spinnaker/docs/commands.md

  * `google`: Manage and view Spinnaker configuration for the google provider
  * `kubernetes`: Manage and view Spinnaker configuration for the kubernetes provider
  * `openstack`: Manage and view Spinnaker configuration for the openstack provider
+ * `oraclebmcs`: Manage and view Spinnaker configuration for the oraclebmcs provider

 ---
 ## hal config provider appengine